SignScene: Visual Sign Grounding for Mapless Navigation: Experiments

 \subsection{Experimental Setup}

-\textbf{Benchmark and offline data collection.} To evaluate the performance of our pipeline we collected data with a hand-held device.
+\textbf{Benchmark and offline data collection.} To evaluate the performance of \method{} we collected data with a hand-held device.
 We recorded 36 sequences that contain high-resolution RGB images, sparse depth images and visual-inertial odometry.
 The recordings were taken in 9 different environments, including hospitals, malls, MRT stations, airport, university buildings and outdoor areas.
 Each recording includes at least one navigational sign, and the local environment around it.
 For each sequence, we compiled a list of multiple-choice visual grounding queries with annotated ground-truth for ease of evaluation.
-The grounding query targets a location that is included in one of the visible signs, and includes four different grounding options are annotated on a frame~(\figref{fig:groundingpipeline}) from the sequence, with one of them representing the correct instruction grounding.
+The grounding query targets a location that is included in one of the visible signs, and includes four different grounding options are annotated on a frame~(\figref{fig:reasoning}) from the sequence, with one of them representing the correct instruction grounding.
+Examples for the benchmark's environments and queries are shown in the video.

-\textbf{Online robot system.} We deploy \method{} on a Spot robot with arm for real-world navigation using signs.
-To do so, we integrate modules for sign selection and alignment, and local scene exploration.
-It uses an open-set object detector to detect signs, perform visual servoing to approach a detected sign, and then refines the robot’s pose to face the sign head-on, using its estimated 3D position and orientation.
-We leverage the arm to obtain better viewpoints of overhead signs.
-After parsing the sign, it explores the local scene to build an \repr{} (\secref{sec:exploration}).
+\textbf{Online robot system.} We deploy \method{}~(\figref{fig:signscene}) on a Spot robot with arm for real-world navigation using signs.
+As described in \secref{sec:active}, we utilize our active perception system as an active perception engine to construct \method{}, starting from active sign understanding and following it up by local exploration.
 The full system runs onboard a Jetson Orin AGX, with only VLM queries executed off-board.

 \textbf{Models.} Across all modules, we use GroundingDINO~\cite{liu2024eccv} as our open-set object detector, GeNIE~\cite{wang2025arxiv} for path segmentation, and Metric3Dv2~\cite{hu2024tpami} for estimating monocular depth from RGB.
 We employ GPT-5 as our main VLM, although the online system uses Gemini-2.5-Pro for sign understanding owing to its better robustness across different cameras.